auth0/docs/articles/getting-started/set-up-api.md

 - **Allow Offline Access**: If this setting is enabled, Auth0 will allow applications to ask for Refresh Tokens for this API.

 - **Signing Algorithm**: The algorithm to sign the tokens with.
 The available values are `HS256` and `RS256`.
 When selecting `RS256` (recommended) the token will be signed with the tenant's private key.
 This value is set upon API creation and cannot be modified afterwards.
-For more details on the signing algorithms see the [Signing Algorithms paragraph](#signing-algorithms) below.
+For more details on the signing algorithms see [Signing Algorithms](#signing-algorithms) below.

 ## Signing algorithms

 When you create an API you have to select the algorithm your tokens will be signed with.
 The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn't changed along the way.

 ::: note
 The signature is part of a JWT.
-If you are not familiar with the JWT structure, please see [JSON Web Tokens (JWTs) in Auth0](/jwt#what-is-the-json-web-token-structure-).
+If you are not familiar with the JWT structure, see [JSON Web Token Structure](/tokens/references/jwt-structure).
 :::

 To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.
 That algorithm, which is part of the JWT header, is the one you select for your API: `HS256` or `RS256`.